 First question that many have is, "How much money do truckers make?"
 It's a simple question with a complex answer.
-I could tell you that in 2018 average truckers will make about $50,000 but there are many variables that will determine a trucker's salary.
+I could tell you that in 2022 the average truckers salary is about $71,446 but there are many variables that will determine a trucker's salary.

 There aren't many jobs that you can get into with so little

 training and no experience that will pay as much as a professional truck

 The trucker salaries that you see listed in newspapers and

 other advertisements are usually averages of all drivers.
 This means

 many are making much more and many are making much lower than what you